Love in the workplace

 Brutal punishments are given to men and women who get involved in the sinful act of zina.
 According to Islamic laws, for premarital sex, the chastisement is 100 lashes, while for adultery the adulterers are punished by stoning to death which is also known as Rajm or severe flogging.
 (Advocate KHOJ 2024)

 Public media and commentators as a result can reflect these religious beliefs and the punitive nature of reactions to such relationships.
 But that determination is again up to the individuals concerned, and not to external parties.
 There should be no law banning falling in love, and there is no such law, as far as the writer is aware.
-Unfortunately, whilst there no be such laws in place, increasingly over the last decade we have seen such restrictions becoming more common, on many fronts - legal, moral, social and in the workplace.
-As a result, in many instance love in the workplace is now actually banned.
+Unfortunately, whilst there be no such laws in place, increasingly over the last decade we have seen such restrictions becoming more common, on many fronts - legal, moral, social and in the workplace.
+As a result, in many instances love in the workplace is now actually banned.

 Privacy is necessary in the evolution of romantic relationships and relationship breakdowns, as the eventual outcome or resolution is usually unknown.
 This is obviously necessary whether it is just two people involved, or if there is a third or fourth - such as partners - and the new relationship involves betrayal, "the sin of adultery", or zina, and the breakdown of what was once thought to be a long-term, loving relationship.
 Whatever the dynamics, privacy is warranted.
 And it is in the area of breach of privacy that we can see many instances where actions have been taken in recent years, both at the workplace level and in the media, to disregard that privacy.